Table of Contents

 What Does a Gas Leak Smell Like?

-What to Do If You Smell Natural Gas
+What to Do If You Smell Gas in Your House

-The first thing you do if you smell natural gas or suspect a gas leak is to take action immediately.
+The first thing you do if your house smells like gas or you suspect a natural gas leak is to take action immediately.
 Even if it turns out to be a false alarm, it’s always better to be safe than sorry.
 Authorities will never scold you for alerting them of a potential problem with life-threatening consequences.

 2. Evacuate the Premises Immediately